Crypto Wars: 2015 UK call for outlawing non-backdoored cryptography

 Following the 2015 Charlie Hebdo shooting, a terrorism attack, former UK Prime Minister David Cameron called for outlawing non-backdoored cryptography, saying that there should be no "means of communication" which "we cannot read".
 US president Barack Obama sided with Cameron on this.
 This call for action does not seem to have resulted in any legislation or changes in the status quo of non-backdoored cryptography being legal and available.

-2020 EARN IT
+Proposed EARN IT Act

-The Eliminating Abusive and Rampant Neglect of Interactive Technologies (EARN IT) Act of 2020 provides for a 19-member National Commission which will develop a set of "best practice" guidelines to which technology providers will have to conform in order to "earn" immunity (traditionally provided 'automatically' by Section 230 of the Communications Decency Act) to liability for child sexual abuse material on their platforms.
-Proponents present it as a way to tackle child sexual abuse material on internet platforms, but it has been criticized by advocates of encryption because it is likely that the "best practices" devised by the commission will include refraining from using end-to-end encryption, as such encryption would make it impossible to screen for illegal content.
+The bill for the Eliminating Abusive and Rampant Neglect of Interactive Technologies (EARN IT) Act first proposed in 2020 would provide for a 19-member National Commission which would develop a set of "best practice" guidelines to which technology providers would have to conform in order to "earn" immunity (traditionally provided 'automatically' by Section 230 of the Communications Decency Act) to liability for child sexual abuse material on their platforms.
+Proponents of the bill present it as a way to tackle child sexual abuse material on internet platforms, but it has been criticized by advocates of encryption because it is likely that the "best practices" devised by the commission would include refraining from using end-to-end encryption, as such encryption would make it impossible to screen for illegal content.